skulltech/sumit-ghosh.com/_posts/2019-08-01-aws-solutions-architect-associate-preparation.md

 ---
-date: "Thu Aug 01 2019 17:30:00 GMT+0530 (India Standard Time)"
-title: "My Preparation Strategy for AWS Solutions Architect Associate Exam"
+title: My Preparation Strategy for AWS Solutions Architect Associate Exam
-tags:
-  - aws
+date: Aug 01 2019
 ---

 I just cleared the AWS solutions architect associate exam—secured 973 marks in a scale of 100 to 1000—and I want to share my preparation strategy for anyone that might benefit from it.